 [H2] Cost structure

 LexShares’ operational costs consist of fixed costs, namely salaries, which account for approximately $15,000 a month, and variable costs, which amount to about $5,000 per case.
 The main variable costs are accounting costs (about $800 per case), the creation of the new holding company ($500 per case), and form filing (about $ 2,000 per case).
 If the plaintiff prevails, the variable costs are covered; if not, “we’re basically forced to swallow those $5,000 costs,” said Greenberg (Lattemann & Alon, 2015).
-How LexShares deals with these costs differentiates the organization from its competitors
+How LexShares deals with these costs differentiates the organization from its competitors.

 Other litigation funders charge investors a significant management fee up front, whereas LexShares indirectly charges the plaintiff by collecting a small share of the capital raised by LexShares.
 “We typically take an up-front commission of 5% to 10%,” said Greenberg (Lattemann & Alon, 2015).
 Therefore, if LexShares raises $100,000 for a plaintiff, LexShares will pass $95,000 to the plaintiff and keep $5,000 to offset its fixed costs.